lifemapper/lifemapper.github.io/_coll-training/exploreData.md

     * If you do not have a user account, create one by clicking the **sign up** link below the Login button.
     * Once you have a user account, sign in with your username and password.

-1. To query input and computed data in an Lifemapper installation by species, go to the right pane of the webpage, titled "Lifemapper Data".

-    * To explore some of the contents of this instance of Lifemapper, type in the box, to get a list of species that start with the letters you typed.
-    * When you find a species, double click it to get the point layer, and a list of projections available for that species.
-    * Double click a point layer, or projection layer to add it to the canvas on the right.
-    * You may add as many layers as you like, but more layers will slow map performance.
-Only one species is visible at a time, with one layer of points and one SDM projection layer.
-Switch the visible species by clicking the "eyeball" icon for the species you wish to view.
+1. In the left pane of the browser, under **New SDM Project**, choose **Browse By Species**.

+1. Type a few letters of a scientific species name into the text section, and a list of species beginning with those letters will appear below.
+Choose a species to display in the map pane on the right of the browser window.

+1. If there are multiple projections for that species, they will all appear in a grid of maps on the right portion of the browser window.